 General rule of thumb: if it comes in a package, it’s likely not a health food.
 How many steps are removed between the food coming out of the ground and landing in your hands?
 Don’t believe the hype.
 Here is my list of fake health foods.

-Healthy Foods that Aren’t
+Health Foods that Aren’t Healthy

 1) Packaged Gluten free breads, cereals, donuts, cookies, pretzels, cakes: People want to improve health by going gluten free and swap out everything gluten-filled for gluten free substitutes.
 This defeats the purpose.
 These gluten free products usually contain refined grains–oats and corn–or canola and sugars.
 Gluten free has become a marketing goldmine, and these products are just as processed as their gluten-filled counterparts.
 It’s one reason why people aren’t seeing benefits to removing gluten: They’re still getting the inflammatory refined grains and sugars in their processed gluten free products.